ZeroPass/pymrtd/README.md

 sod  = SOD.load(...)
 dg15 = DG15.load(...)

-# First DG15 was issued by country
+# First verify DG15 was issued by country
 # Note: SOD object should be validated into trustchain at this point
 if not sod.ldsSecurityObject.contains(dg15):
   raise Exception("Can't verify signature, invalid EF.DG15 file")